Rhind Mathematical Papyrus

+The Rhind Mathematical Papyrus (RMP; also designated as papyrus British Museum 10057, pBM 10058, and Brooklyn Museum 37.1784Ea-b) is one of the best known examples of ancient Egyptian mathematics.

+It is one of two well-known mathematical papyri, along with the Moscow Mathematical Papyrus.
+The Rhind Papyrus is the larger, but younger, of the two.

-In the opening paragraphs of the papyrus, Ahmes presents the papyrus as giving "Accurate reckoning for inquiring into things, and the knowledge of all things, mysteries ... all secrets".
-He continues with:
+In the papyrus' opening paragraphs Ahmes presents the papyrus as giving "Accurate reckoning for inquiring into things, and the knowledge of all things, mysteries ... all secrets".
+He continues:

 This book was copied in regnal year 33, month 4 of Akhet, under the majesty of the King of Upper and Lower Egypt, Awserre, given life, from an ancient copy made in the time of the King of Upper and Lower Egypt Nimaatre.
 The scribe Ahmose writes this copy.

 Several books and articles about the Rhind Mathematical Papyrus have been published, and a handful of these stand out.
-The Rhind Papyrus was published in 1923 by Peet and contains a discussion of the text that followed Griffith's Book I, II and III outline.
-Chace published a compendium in 1927–29 which included photographs of the text.
+The Rhind Papyrus was published in 1923 by the English Egyptologist T. Eric Peet and contains a discussion of the text that followed Francis Llewellyn Griffith's Book I, II and III outline.
+Arnold Buffum Chace published a compendium in 1927–29 which included photographs of the text.
 A more recent overview of the Rhind Papyrus was published in 1987 by Robins and Shute.

+History

+The Rhind Mathematical Papyrus dates to the Second Intermediate Period of Egypt.
+It was copied by the scribe Ahmes (i.e., Ahmose; Ahmes is an older transcription favoured by historians of mathematics) from a now-lost text from the reign of the 12th dynasty king Amenemhat III.

+It dates to around 1550 BC.
+The document is dated to Year 33 of the Hyksos king Apophis and also contains a separate later historical note on its verso likely dating from "Year 11" of his successor, Khamudi.

+Alexander Henry Rhind, a Scottish antiquarian, purchased two parts of the papyrus in 1858 in Luxor, Egypt; it was stated to have been found in "one of the small buildings near the Ramesseum", near Luxor.

+The British Museum, where the majority of the papyrus is now kept, acquired it in 1865 along with the Egyptian Mathematical Leather Roll, also owned by Henry Rhind.

+Fragments of the text were independently purchased in Luxor by American Egyptologist Edwin Smith in the mid 1860s, were donated by his daughter in 1906 to the New York Historical Society, and are now held by the Brooklyn Museum.
+An 18 cm central section is missing.

+The papyrus began to be transliterated and mathematically translated in the late 19th century.
+The mathematical-translation aspect remains incomplete in several respects.

+Books

 Book I – Arithmetic and Algebra

 The first part of the Rhind papyrus consists of reference tables and a collection of 21 arithmetic and 20 algebraic problems.
 The problems start out with simple fractional expressions, followed by completion (sekem) problems and more involved linear equations (aha problems).